 The Law on Hostile Work Environment in Minnesota

 Even if you haven’t been terminated, you may still have an employment claim against your employer for hostile work environment.
-This claim is frequently misunderstood, though.
+A Minneapolis employment lawyer understands that this claim is frequently misunderstood, though.
 It’s not enough to bring a lawsuit to state that your boss or employer is mean to you, doesn’t treat you right, or doesn’t do things the way you think they should be done.
 There is no law saying that your employer has to be kind or make good business decisions.
 Rather, in order to have a legal claim, the hostile work environment must be based on discrimination.

 For example, sexual harassment is a common type of hostile work environment claim.
 Basically, an employee can allege that her supervisors have made her work environment hostile by sexual comments, innuendo, propositions, or even grabbing and assault.
 Race, age, disability, and sexual orientation discrimination can all form the basis for a hostile work environment claim, but employment lawyers must have the ability to prove that the harassment at work was on account of the employee’s race, gender, sex, age, disability, or sexual orientation.
 For better or worse, there is no law mandating kindness by employers to employees or among peers.
 Hostile work environment claims must be based on some form of unlawful discrimination.